 Antifreeze and dogs

-During cold snaps, antifreeze poisonings become increasingly common.
-These typically occur when ethylene glycol, one of the main ingredients in antifreeze, leaks from car radiators or screen wash containers.
-This chemical is extremely toxic to dogs and, to exacerbate the problem, it’s also very sweet so they like the taste.
+Antifreeze poisoning in dogs typicallys occur when ethylene glycol, one of the main ingredients in antifreeze, leaks from car radiators or screen wash containers.
+This chemical is extremely toxic to dogs and is also very sweet so they like the taste.

 How much antifreeze will kill a dog?